moorepants/eme171/content/pages/lab-02.rst

 Inputs
 ------

-The single input to the model is the vertical velocity of the road as seen from a reference frame that translates with the forward motion of the car.
+The single input to the model is the vertical velocity of the road :math:`v_i` as seen from a reference frame that translates with the forward motion of the car.
 This velocity will vary over time and be partially determined by the travel speed of the car.

 When the wheel hits the first part of the pothole, the wheel travels down (positive for the bond graph) with a constant vertical velocity.
 Once the tire